President’s Task Force on Combating Sexual Violence and Supporting Our Students

 - Review the effectiveness of UConn processes and protocols relating to the provision of medical assistance, counseling assistance, communication of victims’ rights and the availability of informational resources following a referral to the University.

 The Task Force is invited and encouraged to recommend revisions and additions to the processed described in the charge.
 A final report will be provided by the Chairs to the President by May 15.
+A chart of progress on the of status on Task Force recommendations is also available for review.

 It is important to note that many aspects of the Title IX process, including jurisdiction and the hearing process are mandated by the U.S. Department of Education.